openvinotoolkit/geti-sdk/README.md

 ## Introduction
-Welcome to the SonomaCreek SDK!
-This python package contains tools to interact with a SonomaCreek server via the REST API.
+Welcome to the GETi SDK!
+This python package contains tools to interact with a GETi server via the REST API.
 It provides functionality for:

 - Project creation from annotated datasets on disk
 - Project downloading (images, videos, configuration, annotations, predictions and models)